tanny411/node-js-essential-training/full stack web development/3. Database/Readme.md

 - Using Mongoose and Node:
     - Install mongoose with npm in a nodejs project.
 We create a folder called models and add .js file in there which has a mongoose.Schema() variable containing the layout of the database with the data types.
 Although it is not necessary for NoSQL, it's a good idea to do it for mongoose.
 This can ofcourse be changed on the fly since it is NoSQL. connect by `mongoose.connect('mongodb://localhost/dbname')` and call the exported model variable to operate on the database.
 See code for more (folder 10).
     - RestEasy chrome extension to send post requests.
 Use jsonformatter website to check json formatting of the post requests body.

+### 4. CouchDB
+- Document type NoSQL database, used JSON like format and has subscribable data updates in the _changes feed.
+It uses Couch replication protocol to synchronize JSON documents between two peers using the CouchDB REST API.
+It has a REST-like interface.
+- `instance_start_time` and `update_seq` fields in response are mandatory.
+Replicator must generate a Replication ID before sending data SOURCE -> TARGET (called replication).
+- It can work on a single node, then it doesn't take advantage of things like new scaling and fault tolerance.
+It can run on clusters too.
+- 'Fauxton' is the Web UI for CouchDB, can be installed with npm as well as with windows CouchDB installer.
+- Installation:
+    - Windows: Install CouchDB from the website, open    `localhost:5984/_utils/
+    - Linux: This installs couchdb and futon.
+Futon is similar to fauxton.
+        ```
+        sudo apt-get update
+        sudo apt-get install software-properties-common -y
+        sudo add-apt-repository ppa:couchdb/stable -y
+        sudo apt-get update
+        sudo apt-get install couchdb -y
+        curl localhost:5984
+        ```
+- Using Fauxton GUI: configure a single node.
+Then verify installation.
+Create a database and start adding documents.
+Create database >> for each row create a new document.
+Options >> include docs to view the key-vals of the docs.
+We can also view it in table format.
+API buttons shows an example api call to fetch all rows.
+- Using Futon GUI: This is an older GUI that has been replaced by Fauxton in newer CouchDB versions.
+At the bottom right it shows everyone is admin, click the fix this link.
+Verify installation.
+New database >> new document >> add fields >>save document.
+- database >> all document >> new view >> produces a map function, outputs a key-value pair.
+Creates various 'views' of our database.
+We can use standard JS functions in the view creation function.
+We can also add conditions.
+API requests to get those views are shown.
+In the API url we can change limit and add `&decending=true` etc.
+- Set up remote db and replicate: IBM Cloudant offers free services, sign up and , set to accept request from all domains in CORS.
+From local db >> replication >> set to server as remote >> https://myusername:mypassword@myusername.cloudant.com >> check create target >> click replication.
+Your db will now be available in cloudant.
+- From command line use curl to use CouchDB.
+    - Get all dbs `curl -X GET $HOST/_all_dbs` where $HOST = http://localhost:5984.
+To login as admin set $HOST=http://myusername:mypassword@localhost:5984.
+    - Add db by `GET $HOST/new_db`
+    - To add a doc in new_db, fisrt we need to create our own UUID (thats auto set in GUI), by `GET $HOST/_uuids`.
+Copy that id.
+Then `PU $HOST/new_db/the_id -d "{"name":"aisha","age":60}"`
+    - To get a document `GET $HOST/new_db/the_id`
+    - To update a document `PUT $HOST/new_db/the_id -d "{"_rev":"the_rev_id", "name":"not_aisha"}"`
+    - To delete `DELETE $HOST/new_db/the_id?rev=the_rev_id`